spine-tools/SpineOpt.jl/docs/src/tutorial/case_study_a5.md

 ## Entering data

+!!! note

     There are two options in this tutorial to enter data in the Database.
-The first one is to enter data manually and the second to `use the importer <importer>` functionality.
+    The first one is to enter data manually and the second to [use the importer](../index.html#Using-the-Importer) functionality.
 These are described in the next two subsections respectively and produce similar models.
 The model created when using the importer creates a model with two-segments efficiency curves for converting water to electricity (while the model created when entering the data manually assumes a simplified efficiency curve with a single segment).

 ### Entering data manually

 #### Creating objects

-To add power plants to the model, stay in the *Spine DB Editor* and create objects of class `unit` as follows:
+- To add power plants to the model, stay in the *Spine DB Editor* and create objects of class `unit` as follows:
     -   Select the list of plant names from the text-box below and copy it to the clipboard (**Ctrl+C**)

             Rebnis_pwr_plant
             Sadva_pwr_plant
             Bergnäs_pwr_plant
             Slagnäs_pwr_plant
             Bastusel_pwr_plant
             Grytfors_pwr_plant
             Gallejaur_pwr_plant
             Vargfors_pwr_plant
             Rengård_pwr_plant
             Båtfors_pwr_plant
             Finnfors_pwr_plant
             Granfors_pwr_plant
             Krångfors_pwr_plant
             Selsfors_pwr_plant
             Kvistforsen_pwr_plant
     - Go to *Object tree* (on the top left of the window, usually), right-click on `unit` and select **Add objects** from the context menu.
 This will open the *Add objects* dialog.
     - Select the first cell under the **object name** column and press **Ctrl+V**.
 This will paste the list of plant names from the clipboard into that column; the **object class name** column will be filled automatically with ‘unit‘.
 The form should now be looking similar to this:
         ![image](../figs_a5/add_power_plant_units.png)
     - Click **Ok**.
     - Back in the *Spine DB Editor*, under *Object tree*, double click on `unit` to confirm that the objects are effectively there.
     - Commit changes with the message ‘Add power plants’.

-Add discharge and spillway connections by creating objects of class `connection` with the following names:
+- Add discharge and spillway connections by creating objects of class `connection` with the following names:

     Rebnis_to_Bergnäs_disch
     Sadva_to_Bergnäs_disch